Skip to content

 CDN

-A Content Delivery Network (CDN) is a type of network that helps increase the speed and efficiency of delivering content to users.
-CDNs are typically used by large organizations to distribute content to a global audience, including things like website content, application files, and videos.
+A Content Delivery Network (CDN) is a network that helps increase the speed and efficiency of delivering content to users.
+CDNs are typically used by large organizations to distribute content to a global audience, including website content, application files, and videos.
 CDNs help to reduce latency and provide faster access times by caching data on their servers.
-This makes it possible for users to load the files faster than if they were delivered directly from the source.
+This allows users to load the files faster than when delivered directly from the source.

 RESTful architecture

-This architecture is typically used when developing web applications, as it makes it easier to create and manage client-side interactions.
+This architecture is typically used when developing web applications, making creating and managing client-side interactions easier.
 It advocates using the Representational State Transfer (REST) protocol for distributed systems.
 It enables a system to handle requests and responses in a format that is easy for clients to understand and use.
 Clients can make requests using standard HTTP methods, such as GET, POST, and PUT, and the server will respond with the requested data in the same format.
 The focus is typically on the client (the user agent), not the server.

 Open Geospatial Consortium (OGC) Implementation

-Open Geospatial Consortium (OGC) is an international non-profit organization that helps to develop and standardize best practices for the sharing of spatial data.
-Serving data using standard protocols established by the OGC, such as Web Map Service (WMS) for map images, enables users to access maps from any web browser, regardless of the device they are using.
-The Baron GIS boasts a flexible and powerful mapping engine that can handle a wide range of mapping tasks.
+Open Geospatial Consortium (OGC) is an international non-profit organization that helps develop and standardize best practices for sharing spatial data.
+Serving data using standard protocols established by the OGC, such as Web Map Service (WMS) for map images, enables users to access maps from any web browser, regardless of their device.
+The Baron GIS boasts a flexible and powerful mapping engine that can handle various mapping tasks.
 With this solution, organizations can quickly and easily create high-quality maps of their data.

 WMS